 A successful day starts the night before: The authors of the study suggest revising your daily schedule in the evening to emphasize your priorities for the next day.
 Then, in your calendar, write down specific objectives for each appointment.
 Similarly, if you’re holding a meeting, send a detailed agenda to the participants ahead of time, and if you’re starting a big project, identify any preliminary conclusions as soon as possible.

 The prioritization also extends to everything you read and write.
 Before committing to read something, identify the specific purpose it serves.
 Before writing anything of length, the authors say, create an outline with a logical order so you stay on track.

 Develop strategies for dealing with information overload

 This one is all about being as efficient as possible, starting with creating daily routines — like what you’re going to wear or eat for breakfast — so you don’t need to waste time or energy thinking about them.
-When you do have larger projects come up in your day, break them into pieces and reward yourself as you complete the different tasks.
+When you do have larger projects come up in your day, break them into pieces, get the quickest tasks out of your way first, and reward yourself as you complete the rest of the different tasks.
 And, whenever possible, delegate tasks to others that deviate from your top priorities.

 Communicate with your colleagues clearly and mindfully

 Make meetings more effective by limiting them to a maximum of 90 minutes, and end by specifying the next steps and who is responsible for each.
 In addition, any team projects should have clear objectives and success metrics.
 If something does go wrong, implement procedures to prevent future mistakes, rather than pointing fingers.